mc for microcontroller

 I have both Arduino and Raspberry Pi devices.
 I might expand into other microcontroller units.
 I am redesigning this web site to be more mobile friendly.
 It will take time to get all 90+ pages done.

 I have my Bachelor of Electrical Engineering degree from University of Detroit Mercy class of 1996.
 I went into cyber security and network engineering.
 A few years ago on Facebook I saw an ad for an Arduino Starter Kit.
 I had a lot of fun with it so I added to my collection.
-I have 9 Arduino devices and now a
+I have 9 Arduino devices and a Raspberry Pi 4B 8GB.

 My goal of this page is to educate and mentor you in STEM.
 I will teach you Science, Technology, Engineering and Mathematics or STEM.
 I am starting with the definitions and information about each components.
 As I move more of my projects into each area, I will expand on why you use certain components and how to use them.
 Design choices will come into play.
 I am going to organize everything better in the menus.